Minimizing Sensitivity to Model Misspecification: Framework of analysis

 \subsection{Confidence intervals}

-In addition to point estimates, our framework allows us to compute confidence intervals that contain $\delta_{\theta_0}$ with prespecified probability under our local asymptotic.
-To see this, let $\widehat{\delta}$ be an estimator satisfying (\ref{est_delta_hat}), (\ref{Con:Unbiased}) and (\ref{Con:EtaGradient}).
-For a given confidence level $\mu\in (0,1)$, let us define the following interval
+In addition to point estimates, our framework allows us to compute confidence intervals that contain $\delta_{\beta_0,\pi_0}$ with pre-specified probability under our local asymptotic analysis.
+To see this, let $\widehat{\delta}$ be an estimator satisfying (\ref{est_delta_hat}), (\ref{Con:Unbiased}), and (\ref{Con:EtaGradient}).
+For a given confidence level $\alpha\in (0,1)$, let us define the following interval